WakiMak/trentent.github.io-forked/_posts/2017-06-06-citrix-storefront-performance-testing-and-tuning-part-5-establishing-a-peak-load.md

   - PowerShell
   - Storefront
 ---
-[In part 1 I setup a script](https://theorypc.ca/2017/05/24/citrix-storefront-performance-testing-and-tuning-part-1/) to load test our Citrix Storefront server, as a user logging in through the website. Â [Part 2 was users connecting](https://theorypc.ca/2017/05/30/citrix-storefront-performance-and-tuning-part-2-pna-traffic-simulation/) via PNA. Â In this part I&#8217;m going to examine our existingÂ load. Â In order to do so, I only want to count the following users:
+[In part 1 I setup a script](https://theorypc.ca/2017/05/24/citrix-storefront-performance-testing-and-tuning-part-1/) to load test our Citrix Storefront server, as a user logging in through the website. Â [Part 2 was users connecting](https://theorypc.ca/2017/05/30/citrix-storefront-performance-and-tuning-part-2-pna-traffic-simulation/) via PNA. Â In this part I'm going to examine our existingÂ load. Â In order to do so, I only want to count the following users:

   1. Users must have logged into Web Interface. Â This ensures that we count users who have actually logged in to launch an application. Â Some of our users may have the Web Interface set as their homepage so this way we can avoid idle user counts.
-  2. Users who have launched an application. Â I&#8217;m interested in the users who have actually launched an application via Web Interface.
+  2. Users who have launched an application. Â I'm interested in the users who have actually launched an application via Web Interface.
   3. PNA connections
   4. PNA launches

 I want to get these user counts sorted via time in order to determine our peak load.

-To get these counts I decided to key into some unique web URL&#8217;s or resources. Â For #1, I decided to search the IIS logs for the &#8220;Logoff.png&#8221;.
+To get these counts I decided to key into some unique web URL's or resources. Â For #1, I decided to search the IIS logs for the "Logoff.png".

 <img class="aligncenter size-full wp-image-2327" src="http://theorypc.ca/wp-content/uploads/2017/05/LogOffPng.png" alt="" width="419" height="117" srcset="http://theorypc.ca/wp-content/uploads/2017/05/LogOffPng.png 419w, http://theorypc.ca/wp-content/uploads/2017/05/LogOffPng-300x84.png 300w" sizes="(max-width: 419px) 100vw, 419px" />

 This icon will only be pulled down for a user who has logged into the Web Interface.

-For #2, I decided to look at the IIS logs and search for &#8220;launch.ica&#8221;. Â This will get us the application launches via the sites.
+For #2, I decided to look at the IIS logs and search for "launch.ica". Â This will get us the application launches via the sites.

 <img class="aligncenter size-full wp-image-2328" src="http://theorypc.ca/wp-content/uploads/2017/05/Launchica_iislog.png" alt="" width="614" height="39" srcset="http://theorypc.ca/wp-content/uploads/2017/05/Launchica_iislog.png 614w, http://theorypc.ca/wp-content/uploads/2017/05/Launchica_iislog-300x19.png 300w" sizes="(max-width: 614px) 100vw, 614px" />

-For #3, I decided to look at the IIS logs and search for &#8220;config.xml&#8221;. Â This file is pulled each time PNA is launched or a user logs onto the machine.
+For #3, I decided to look at the IIS logs and search for "config.xml". Â This file is pulled each time PNA is launched or a user logs onto the machine.

-For #4, I decided to look at the IIS logs and search for &#8220;launch.aspx&#8221;.
+For #4, I decided to look at the IIS logs and search for "launch.aspx".

 ##